 Humidifiers: Great Appliances for Relieving Allergies

-Humidity, usually called the relative humidity, is expressed as a percentage to measure the amount of moisture in air.
+Humidity, usually called relative humidity, is expressed as a percentage to measure the amount of moisture in air.
 Theoretically, it can range from 0% to 100 %, or higher, but indoor humidity usually fluctuates between 20% and 70%.

-Thanks to modern humidifiers, maintaining a proper humidity level has become very easy.
+Thanks to modern humidifiers, maintaining a balanced humidity level has become very easy.
 Typically, humidifiers include an integral gadget, usually a built-in hydrometer, to measure the humidity of the air.
 Just turn on your humidifier and regulate the setting between 40% and 48%, and then you can manage the balanced humidity levels in your home.
-Dust mites will be depressed substantially and you will feel more comfortable.
+Dust mites will be supressed substantially and you will feel more comfortable.

 Choose a good Humidifier

-Among all humidifier types, perhaps, evaporative humidifiers are the most popular and common ones.
-This type generally is composed of a water tank, a wick and a filter and generates cool mist, so evaporative humidifiers are also known as cool mist humidifiers.
+Among all humidifier types, evaporative humidifiers are perhaps the most popular and common ones.
+This type is generally composed of a water tank, a wick and a filter and generates cool mist, so evaporative humidifiers are also known as cool mist humidifiers.

 Noticeably, some humidifiers that do not require filters in order to run may build up minerals in the rooms, because the minerals or dusts that are present in the water can become airborne and sent into the air with mists.
 So these humidifiers, such as ultrasonic and impeller models, are not good choices for treating allergies.

 Choosing the ideal humidifier is critical to maintaining balanced humidity levels easily, but the maintenance of your humidifier also plays a great role in the moisture of the air.
 In general, the water tank of a humidifier needs to be refilled and cleaned regularly.
 If your humidifier has a filter, you also need to replace it periodically to prevent mold and bacteria from growing.